rsd-devel/rsd/README.md

         make kanata     # run simulation & outputs a konata log file
         ```

-* If the simulation ran successfully, you find "kanata.log" in Processor/Src.
+4. If the simulation ran successfully, you find "kanata.log" in Processor/Src.
     * Note that, the above sub-command is "kanata", not "konata".

-* You can see the execution pipeline of your simulation above with Konata.
+5. You can see the execution pipeline of your simulation above with Konata.
     * Konata is a pipeline visualizer and can be downloaded from [here](https://github.com/shioyadan/Konata/releases)
-	* An example is shown below .
+	* An example is shown below.
     * ![konata](Docs/Images/konata.gif)